Who We Are

 Since its inception in 2012, 350 Madison has established an amazing activism track record including sponsorship of Bill McKibben’s Do The Math Tour, participation in several 350.org Global Days of Action, the 2014 People’s Climate March, Global Divestment Day, and many other local protests, rallies and actions.

 What’s next for this remarkable group of dedicated citizen activists?
-We’ll keep the pressure on Enbridge as it seeks to further expand tar sands exports through Wisconsin and work with UW–Madison student groups to convince the university to divest its holdings from fossil fuel securities.
+We’ll keep the pressure on Enbridge as it seeks to further expand tar sands exports through Wisconsin.
+We’ll work on convincing banks, universities, and other institutions that investment in fossil fuels is not only ethically and fiscally irresponsible, but is literally wrecking the planet we call home.
 And we’ll continue growing our climate activist community, finding ways for new members to plug in and utilize their unique skills in the fight to maintain a livable planet for future generations.

 350 parts per million is what many scientists, climate experts, and progressive national governments are now saying is the safe upper limit for carbon dioxide (CO2) in our atmosphere.